Vonng/pigsty/README.md

 Then you will have a pigsty singleton node ready, with Web Services on port `80/443` and Postgres on port `5432`.

-<details><summary>Install Script Example</summary>
+<details><summary>Install Script Output</summary><br>

-If you don't like the idea of running the [`install`](https://github.com/Vonng/pigsty/blob/master/bin/install) script from the Internet, Consider download pigsty src & offline package and perform an [offline install](https://pigsty.io/docs/setup/offline/) without the Internet access.
+If you don't like the idea of running the [`install`](https://github.com/Vonng/pigsty/blob/master/bin/install) script from the Internet.

+Consider download pigsty source tarball & offline package and perform an [offline install](https://pigsty.io/docs/setup/offline/) without the Internet access.

 ```bash
 $ bash -c "$(curl -fsSL https://get.pigsty.cc/install)"